La fea más bella: Mexico

 La Fea Más Bella was the soap opera with the most watched finale in the history of Mexico, with a growing audience.
-In his last chapter, the audience of 43 points (62.8 nationally) overcame the transmission of Oscar 2007 with 9 points (14.9 in every country), displayed at the same time by TV Azteca.
+In his last chapter, the audience of 43 points (62.8 nationally) and 19 million 200 thousand people from Media (19,200,000 viewers), overcame the transmission of Oscar 2007 with 9 points (14.9 in every country), displayed at the same time by TV Azteca.
 In an unprecedented end on a Sunday, lasting three hours.
 Was considered the best television series in 2007 due to its good ratings, which were not affected even after the extension of the novel.
 His first came from redisplay by March 2007 and again on July 14, 2014, replacing the rerun of Soy tu dueña.
-The last episode was broadcast on March 7, 2015 with Rubí replacing one half-hour it on March 9, 2015.
+The last episode was broadcast on March 7, 2015, with Rubí replacing one half-hour it on March 9, 2015.